An Efficient Black-Box Support of Advanced Coverage Criteria for Klee: Introduction

 The use of labels to represent coverage criteria allows for a very generic approach to criteria-guided test generation.
 Labels provide a lightweight solution to encode various criteria, which is entirely independent of the underlying test generation tool.
 Furthermore, many basic and advanced coverage criteria can be represented using labels, and even custom labels can be added by hand when specific test objectives are needed.
 The absence of a publicly available DSE tool with an efficient support for a large range of coverage criteria remains a serious barrier for a larger support of coverage criteria.
 Addressing this issue is the main motivation of this work.

 Our goal is to demonstrate how a dedicated support for labels can be integrated into \Klee~\cite{CDE08}, a popular open-source test generation tool based on DSE.
-Contrary to the earlier greybox integration into \PathCrawler~\cite{BKC14}, whose path exploration strategy had to be strongly modified and adapted for labels, we perform a fully black-box integration, that can inspire a lightweight integration into other similar tools.
-Finally, we evaluate the proposed version on several benchmarks.
+Contrary to the earlier greybox integration into \PathCrawler~\cite{BKC14}, whose path exploration strategy had to be strongly modified and adapted for labels, we perform a fully black-box integration, that can inspire a lightweight integration into other similar tools. \red{The resulting version of the tool, named \Kleelab, is publicly available.} Finally, we evaluate the proposed version on several benchmarks.
 Overall, those benchmarks demonstrate the ability of the proposed tool: \begin{enumerate*}[(i)] \item to drive symbolic execution towards the test objectives required by a given coverage criterion, \item to generate fewer and more meaningful test cases, \item with a reasonable overhead compared to the original version of the tool. \end{enumerate*}

 \paragraph{Contributions.} The contributions of this work include: \begin{itemize} \item a lightweight black-box integration of an efficient support for various coverage criteria expressed by labels in a popular publicly available tool \Klee, making it possible to support a large panel of coverage criteria; \item a detailed description of the integration as a generic approach that is expected to be reproducible with other similar tools; \item an evaluation of the extended version of \Klee on several benchmarks, and a detailed analysis of their results in comparison with other approaches, confirming the benefits of the proposed technique. \end{itemize}